phunguyen1195/Comp469_finalproject/README.md

 ### 5. Baselines

 ```
-clone this where you feel store your projects
+clone this where you store your projects

 git clone https://github.com/openai/baselines.git
 cd baselines